tochka-public/Tochka.JsonRpc/docs/en/client/configuration.md

 > Logic of parsing HTTP response body

-For example, you can override this method if responses from API violate JSON Rpc protocol or have additional data.
+For example, you can override this method if responses from API violate JSON-RPC protocol or have additional data.

-Changing this not recommended, because JSON Rpc responses must have fixed format.
+Changing this not recommended, because JSON-RPC responses must have fixed format.

 ### CreateHttpContent(...)

 > Logic of serializing request and wrapping it in `HttpContent` with encoding and Content-Type

-Changing this not recommended, because JSON Rpc requests must have fixed format.
+Changing this not recommended, because JSON-RPC requests must have fixed format.

 ### GetContent(...)